southernkasaist/ga-system-design/README.md

 Reports are not essentially real-time, but has a 1 hour limit for generation, so we use offline batch processing to prepare these reports.

-- Use a batch to incrementally process raw `EventDataPoint` into various kinds of dimension data configured by report viewers or predefined by the system.
-Some of the dimension data are common for all reports, some of them maybe specific for different reports.
-For each dimension, we do sharding for time units with `BucketEvent`.
+Use a batch to incrementally process raw `EventDataPoint` into various kinds of `BucketEvent` data configured by report viewers or predefined by the system.
+Some of the `BucketEvent` data are common for all reports, some of them maybe specific for different reports.

-- A report is a combination of various dimension data with computation on aggregation results.
-We need another batch job to incrementally process dimension data into different users' reports as well.

-All schemes of raw data, dimension data and report data are stored in `Cassandra`.

-When report viewers want to view some reports, the computation engine will find requested reports limited by requested time duration and do computation on them and then return the result to report viewers.

-We can also leverage caching (e.g., [Redis](https://redis.io/)) to cache query results to reduce the overall latency and pressure of computation engine and primary storage.
+We can also leverage caching (e.g., [Redis](https://redis.io/)) to cache query results to reduce the overall latency and pressure of reporting service and primary storage.

 ## High availability